morrownr/88x2bu-20210702/docs/AP_Mode-Bridged_Wireless_Access_Point.md

-2022-01-20
+2022-02-16

 ## Bridged Wireless Access Point

-A bridged wireless access point (aka Dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.
+A `Bridged Wireless Access Point` (aka Dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.
 One big advantage of this setup is that it can cost far less than many of the Mesh kits that are available.
-Another advantage this setup has over Mesh kits is that the Raspberry Pi is a general purpose computer so it can be used for additional tasks while performing as a Bridged Wireless Access Point.
+Another advantage this setup has is that the Raspberry Pi is a general purpose computer so it can be used for additional tasks while performing as a `Bridged Wireless Access Point`.

 ```
+                                                  ((((( tablet
+                                                 ╱
 INTERNET >>>>>>> modem/router >>>>>>> RasPi ))))) ((((( laptop
                 (cable)         ╱                ╲
                 (fiber)      CAT 5e+              ((((( phone
-                (dsl)
+                (dsl)        Powerline AV2
+                             Ethernet Over Coax
 ```

-Note: The connection from the router to the RasPi is best served by a CAT 5e or greater ethernet cable but good alternatives exist.
-One alternative is to use your existing electrical wiring by using Powerline AV2 adapters.
-These adapters are also called Homeplug AV2 adapters and come in a variety of speeds and prices.
-I have had success with Powerline AV2 adapters but success depends on the quality and setup of the electrical wiring to be used.
-Anyone considering Powerline AV2 should research the issue and be prepared to the return the product if it does not work well.
-I am exploring additional alternatives.
+Note: The connection from the router to the RasPi is best served by a CAT 5e or greater ethernet cable but alternatives exist.
+One alternative is to use your existing electrical wiring by using `Powerline AV2` adapters.
+These adapters are also called `Homeplug AV2` adapters and come in a variety of speeds and prices.
+I have had success with `Powerline AV2` adapters but success depends on the quality and setup of the electrical wiring to be used.
+Another option is `Ethernet Over Coax (MoCa)`.
+Anyone considering `Powerline AV2` or `Ethernet Over Coax (MoCa)` should research the products and be prepared to return the products if expectations are not met.

 #### Single Band or Dual Band - Your Choice

 This document outlines single band and dual band WiFi setups using a Raspberry Pi 3B, 3B+ or 4B with an AC600 USB2 or AC1200 USB3 WiFi adapter for 5 GHz band and either an additional external WiFi adapter or internal WiFi for 2.4 GHz band.
 There is a lot of flexibility and capability available with this type of setup.

 #### Information

 This setup supports WPA3-SAE.
 It is disabled by default.

 WPA3-SAE will not work with some Realtek 88xx drivers.
 Let's just say that this issue is in progress.

 WPA3-SAE works with Mediatek 761x chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many.

-Note: This guide uses systemd-networkd for network management.
+Note: This guide uses `systemd-networkd` for network management.
 If your Linux distro uses Network Manager or Netplan, they must be disabled.
 Sections that explain how to do this are located near the end of this document.
 Please go to and follow the appropriate section now, if required, before continuing with this setup guide.
 If you are using the Raspberry Pi OS, you may continue with this setup guide now as the Raspberry Pi OS does not use Network Manager or Netplan.

 -----